 What is a card block?

-- RIW realm: blocked at a national level including all work sites
+- Blocks can occur at a national level across all work sites.

-- Company realm: blocked at all work sites associated with a specific company
+- Blocks can occur at all work sites associated with a specific rail transport operator or company.

 What is a suspension?